sujal9190/sujal9190/README.md

 - 👋 Hi, I’m @sujal9190
 - 👀 I’m interested in ... programing
+- I have learned c/c++ language
-- 🌱 I’m currently learning ... java
+- 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ... java and python
 - 📫 How to reach me ...